-Humanizing Deaf people's experience by reframing deafness
+Humanizing Deaf People by reframing deafness and freeing the world of audism.

 Philosophies, ideologies, or viewpoints that associate Deaf people with a loss, or deficit, and are deafness-based (which is a view of Deaf identities in a medical context, where Deaf individuals need to be aided, fixed, or are in need of a cure).